 The mission of the Center for Perfusion and Extracorporeal Technology is to train competent, focused, and highly-skilled perfusion technicians.
 Using evidence-based medicine, the program will produce students ready for board examinations and prepare graduates to perform the duties and responsibilities of a cardiovascular perfusionist in a variety of clinical settings.

 The Center for Perfusion and Extracorporeal Technology will produce competent entry-level perfusionists in the cognitive, psychomotor, and affective learning domains.
 Graduates will be eligible to apply to take the national certification examinations offered by the American Board of Cardiovascular Perfusion.

-At least four of the following six prerequisite courses should be complete at time of application in order to be competitive:
+- At least four of the following six prerequisite courses should be completed at the time of application in order to be competitive: